After this chapter you will know all the basics around semiconductor components like diodes, transistors (BJT as well as MOSFETs) and their effects...

 From the BJT to the FET

-Corresponding to the basic circuits for bipolar junction transisitors (BJT) the same rules apply to the Field-Effect-Transistors, introduced in this blog post.
-The emiitter circuit is the source circuit, the base circuit ist the gate circuit and the collector circuit the drain circuit.
+Corresponding to the basic circuits for bipolar junction transistors (BJT) the same rules apply to the Field-Effect-Transistors, introduced in this blog post.
+The emitter circuit is the source circuit, the base circuit ist the gate circuit and the collector circuit the drain circuit.

 The gate circuit is seldom used, because the biggest advantage of the FET, the high input impedance cannot be applied with thaat.